antonsolomko/snooker-andy/README.md

 * players try to win every frame,
 * frames outcomes are independent of each other.

-Any factors other that the *count of frames* won or lost between two opponents, such as match outcome, points scored, breaks made, tournament stage etc, are not taken into account.
+Any factors other than the *count of frames* won or lost between two opponents, such as match outcome, points scored, breaks made, tournament stage etc, are not taken into account.

 ## Description